-16-125-080 RELIGIOUS, UTILITY, INSTITUTIONAL, OR GOVERNMENTAL USE IN A-1 DISTRICT
+16-125-090 GOVERNMENTAL, INSTITUTIONAL, RELIGIOUS, OR NONPROFIT COMMUNITY USE IN AGRICULTURAL AND OPEN SPACE DISTRICTS

-- A. Expansions to existing cemeteries shall not require a new or amended conditional use permit provided that the expansion does not increase the size of the cemetery as of March 21, 2012 by over 100 percent. - B. Within the A-1 Agriculture district, such a use shall be permitted only where the Planning and Zoning Committee, following a public hearing and a view of the proposed site(s), determines that: - 1.
-The use will not conflict with agricultural use. - 2.
-The use is found necessary in light of the alternative locations available for such use.
+- A. Expansions to existing cemeteries shall not require a new or amended conditional use permit provided that the expansion does not increase the size of the cemetery as of March 21, 2012 by over 100 percent. - B. Within the Agricultural and Open Space zoning districts, such a use shall be permitted only where the Planning and Zoning Committee, following a public hearing and a view of the proposed site(s), determines that: - 1.
+The use and its location in the district are consistent with the purposes of the zoning district per Section 16-105-010. - 2.
+The use and its location in the district are reasonable and appropriate, considering alternative locations, or are specifically approved under state or federal law. - 3.
+The use is reasonable designed to minimize the conversion of land, at and around the site of the use, from agricultural use or open space use. - 4.
+The use does not substantially impair or limit the current or future agricultural use of surrounding parcels of land that are zoned for or legally restricted to agricultural use. - 5.
+Construction damage to land remaining in agricultural use is minimized and will be repaired, to the extent feasible.

-16-125-090 HOUSEHOLD LIVING
+16-125-100 HOUSEHOLD LIVING